A Message from the Chairman

 Our residents have the opportunity to become members and leaders of various hospital committees including: the Departmental Quality, Outcomes, and Performance Improvement Committee, the Program Evaluation Committee and the Graduate Medical Education Committee.
 In addition, our program features varied opportunities for scholarly activity and research.

 There is an esprit de corps throughout our residency, and a focus on creating the optimal educational and clinical experience.
+The Department of Surgery at Abington-Jefferson Health stands in solidarity with all academic and physician training communities condemning racism and discrimination in any form whether it is personal or systemic.
+The Abington-Jefferson Health General Surgery Residency Program is committed to recruit and retain excellent individuals with a variety of backgrounds and life experiences to achieve an optimal level of innovation in teaching, research, and caring for patients.
+We will endeavor to create an educational environment in which differences are embraced and supported, so that all individuals have an equal opportunity for success.
 As Chairman of the Department of Surgery, my vision for surgical education at Abington – Jefferson Health is very dynamic.
 We strive to continually increase the quality of our residency educational experiences, and develop improved methods for teaching residents innovative ways to manage the ever increasing complexity of patient care.
 These are exciting times for surgical education and our program is committed to providing outstanding training.
 We appreciate your interest in our program.

 Orlando Kirton, MD, FACS, MCCM, FCCP, MBA